-With all the different reasons for large game collections and so many people collecting them, it’s not hard to see why the values of video games has risen over the past decade.
+With all the different reasons for large game collections and so many people collecting them, it’s not hard to see why the values of video games have risen over the past decade.

 You Can Actually Increase The Value Of A Game

-As mentioned above, the collector market is hot, and as with most collectables your product will become more valuable it is confirmed and graded by a professional.
+As mentioned above, the collector market is hot, and as with most collectibles, your product will become more valuable it is confirmed and graded by a professional.